by Andrea M. Darcy

 In the last few years online therapy has become increasingly popular.

 And it’s working.
-In fact studies show that for some psychological issues like social anxiety, Skype therapy can even be more effective than in-person counselling.
+In fact studies show that for some psychological issues like social anxiety, online therapy can even be more effective than in-person counselling.

 But what about couples counselling?
 Is it really possible that online relationship counselling can be as good (or better) than meeting your therapist in person?